 Thanks so much for clicking to learn a little bit more about me!

-I'm currently a meteorologist at WSOC-TV Eyewitness News in Charlotte, North Carolina.
+I'm currently a meteorologist at FOX 13 in Tampa, FL.

 I graduated from the University of Florida after studying Broadcasting and Meteorology.
 I also hold a masters degree in Applied Meteorology from Mississippi State University.

-Prior to working at WSOC, I was a meteorologist at Fox 4 in Fort Myers, FL.
+Prior to working at FOX 13, I was a meteorologist at WSOC in Charlotte, NC and Fox 4 in Fort Myers, FL.
 I also worked in Gainesville, FL as a weather anchor for WRUF-TV.

 I have seen the best and worst of Mother Nature, and in the process I've taken viewers through floods, wildfires, hurricanes and tornadoes.
 Of note in Florida was Hurricane Irma.
 While our station had to evacuate and broadcast remotely, myself and a small crew of reporters took people live to where the storm made landfall as a category 3 hurricane in the Naples area.
 While in North Carolina, I got a chance to cover Hurricane Dorian on the ground and in the air.
 I flew with the Hurricane Hunters on their mission into Dorian while it was a borderline category 5 battering the Bahamas.
 It was later named the strongest storm to make landfall in the Bahamas.
 I then traveled with a local nonprofit providing aid to those who lost everything on Grand Bahama and on the Abacos Islands and told stories from the hardest hit areas.